 - You have from Friday 23 October 2020 at 00.00am to 11.59pm Pacific Time to solve this exam. - Scan your solutions and upload them to Gradescope by Friday 23 October at 11.59pm Pacific Time.
 You should submit readable scans, and not pictures of your solutions.
-Please make sure to match the problems on the exam template with the respective parts in your solutions. - This exam is open book, and you are allowed to use the textbook, and all resources from the lecture, or similar resources. - You are not allowed to ask for help from thirds, nor give help to others taking this exam.
+Please make sure to match the problems on the exam template with the respective parts in your solutions. - This exam is open book, and you are allowed to use the textbook, and all resources from the lecture, or similar resources. - You are not allowed to ask for help from others, nor give help to others taking this exam.
 Students suspected of academic dishonesty may be reported to the Dean of Students.
-This leads to a process which could end in suspension or dismissal.

-Code of honor
+Code of honour